Spadium/kassette/README.md

 ## Setup
 You currently need:
-- a Spotify account, preferably a *premium* account, free accounts are currently untested and aren't guaranteed to work
+- a Spotify account, preferably a *premium* account, free accounts DO work but with *some* caveats (no skipping and play/pause function)
 - a Spotify developer account with an app set up
 - a working internet connection